Amsmoox/TradeBOT/README.md

   - `ForexSignalViewSet`: Provides endpoints for listing forex signals and special actions like `latest` and `by_instrument`.
 - **serializers.py**: Defines how model data is converted to JSON for the API.
 - **urls.py**: Maps API URLs to viewsets.

+### Messaging App

+- **views.py**: Contains view functions for messaging endpoints:
+  - `send_telegram_alert`: Handles manual alert sending to Telegram
+  - `fetch_and_send_signals`: Fetches the latest forex signals from the database and sends them to Telegram
+- **services/telegram_bot.py**: Implementation of the Telegram bot service for sending messages:
+  - Handles authentication with the Telegram API
+  - Formats and sends messages to configured chat IDs
+  - Handles error reporting and logging
+- **urls.py**: Maps messaging endpoints to the appropriate views:
+  - `/api/telegram/send-alert/`: Endpoint for manual alert sending
+  - `/api/telegram/send-signals/`: Endpoint to trigger sending the latest signals

 ### Scraper Services